 Chicks Will Eat It

-Re-Think Tubs - Use A Wire Cage - Plastic Tubs Do Not Enough Air Flow
+Re-Think Tubs - Use A Wire BIRD Cage - Instead Because Plastic Tubs Do Not Have Enough Air Flow (chickens are birds!)

-Chickens need bacteria in their bedding like fish need bacteria in the water in the fish tank!
+All poultry need the proper bacteria in their bedding like fish need bacteria in the water in the fish tank!

 Read This Page For Proper Care Of Baby Chicks

 Learn This To Solve 95% Problems Raising Poultry

 Don't Do This!
 Use The Wrong Kind or Size Of Feed For Chicks